The Malt Whisky Trail is a year-round golfing destination

 Rothes Golf Course was opened in 1990 through the hard work and perseverance of the members of Rothes Golf Club which had been established many years before.
 Located in the heart of the Spey Valley, on the famous Whisky Trail, an attractive 9 hole inland course, built on parkland featuring lush tree-lined fairways overlooks wonderful panoramic views of the Spey Valley and the friendly village of Rothes

 With views to the Cromdale Hills & Cairngorms, Craggan Golf Course is a well maintained 9-hole par 3 course in a beautiful setting beside the River Spey.
-It is designed to suit all standards of golfer, from the complete beginner, to the accomplished low handicapper who wants to sharpen up their short game, & younger & older players for which a full length course can be something of a trial.
+It is designed to suit all standards of golfer, from the complete beginner, to the accomplished low handicapper who wants to sharpen up their short game, and younger and older players for which a full length course can be something of a trial.